If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

-Simply give a thorough rinse to each component of pot with hot water.
-If there are grounds that maybe stuck inside, use your index to dislodge them.
+Simply give a thorough rinse to each component of the pot with hot water.
+If there are grounds that may be stuck inside, use your index to dislodge them.
 Then, hand dry everything on a towel and simply put aside for further air dry.

 Don’t use soap or other chemical detergents because they can affect the aluminum layer of the brewer.
 As long as you dry before reassembling, you don’t need to use soap.
 The dishwasher can strip it off its shiny surface and perhaps, give it an unpleasant color.

 So, it’s always a wiser decision to hand-dry all the parts, and this will also increase its overall lifespan.

 Types of coffee you can make with Moka Pot

 The coffee you brew from the pot is just the beginning of the adventure, you can make almost every type of wonderful drink from it.

 Here’s how to transform your pot coffee into Americano, latte, and many other coffee drinks by using the equipments sitting inside your kitchen.

 Espresso is the lifeblood for millions of people around the world that provides a mind-blowing elixir of energy.

 Some people find this too bitter or too strong, but it’s healthier than other coffee drinks.